 We weren’t required to have a Visa but we were given a stamped card with the date. ( Cool, but nowhere near as cool as a passport stamp would have been!)

-They are quite polite but very clear that they are there to beg money from you.
-They are aggressive, but harmless and I didn’t see one of them attempt to pickpocket (and I watched closely!)
+They are quite polite but very clear that they are there to beg for money from you.
+They are aggressive but harmless and I didn’t see one of them attempt to pickpocket (and I watched closely!)

 No doubt about it, Don Sao is a tourist trap.
-However, it does give you a small glimpse at some of the Lao culture.
+However, it does give you a small glimpse of some of the Lao culture.
 You walk off the dock right into a market.
-You can find anything imaginable there from knock off designer purses to authentic snake whiskey.
+You can find anything imaginable therefrom knock off designer purses to authentic snake whiskey.